CloseClose

 Although CBD must be given at a higher dose than hemp oil to be as effective, CBD does not offer the same benefits as hemp extract.
 Whole plant extract contains a more extensive array of phytocannabinoids, which support health, even at low doses.

-The myths surrounding hemp begun in the 1900s when hemp become a competitor with other crops, including cotton.
-Furthermore, botanist of that time period lumped the plant in with marijuana when classifying plants.
+The myths surrounding hemp began in the 1900s when hemp became a competitor with other crops, including cotton.
+Furthermore, botanists of that period lumped the plant in with marijuana when classifying plants.

 The myths surrounding hemp are beginning to fade as more and more research is done on the benefits that hemp extracts offer.
 Now, the US government has made it lawful to grow hemp for industrial, commercial, and medical purposes.